alexcfv/go-sniffer/README.md

 ---

 ### 🚀 Getting Started
-#### if you have macos on intel as i, you can download binary in releases, because cross build don't work with pcap and cgo
+#### if you have macos on intel as i, you can download binary in releases, because cross compile don't work with pcap and cgo
 #### 1 Clon repo

 ```cmd